MetaMask/eth-sig-util/README.md

 Expects the same data that were used for signing. `sig` is a prefixed signature.

+### recoverTypedSignature_V4 ({data, sig})

+Return address of a signer that did `signTypedData` as per an extension of the published version of [EIP 712](https://github.com/MetaMask/eth-sig-util/pull/54).

+This extension adds support for arrays and recursive data types.

+Expects the same data that were used for signing. `sig` is a prefixed signature.

 ### typedSignatureHash (typedData)

 Return hex-encoded hash of typed data params according to [EIP712](https://github.com/ethereum/EIPs/pull/712) schema.